-A full list of certified people is available on the ICS and the CTCB-I websites.
+A full list of certified people is available on the ICS website (Successful candidates in the Training Section) and on the CTCB-I website (Registers).

-The Testing (Professional) qualification is valid for five years from the date of passing the practical examination.
+The Cleanroom Testing (Professional) qualification is valid for five years from the date of passing the practical examination.
 After this time the candidate must attend the course again and be reaccredited for a further five years.
-The Testing (Associate) and Technology qualifications do not have any time limit though we would recommend that.
-Note that the date of the course is that of the user's most recent course or revalidation.
+The Cleanroom Testing (Associate) qualification is valid 10 years.
+The Cleanroom Technology qualification does not have any time limit.

 * The courses are usually oversubscribed so early registration is recommended.